-Based on the goals set forth in the El Dorado County Solid Waste Management Plan, franchised haulers began a pilot CalRecycle SB 1383 Rates & Services Survey program for commercial customers in 2015.
+Based on the goals set forth in the El Dorado County Solid Waste Management Plan, franchised haulers began a pilot program for commercial customers in 2015.

 El Dorado County has encountered many challenges in implementing the collection of food scraps in the organics program.
-El Dorado County is a rural area that struggles with foraging animals, such as bears.
+Much of El Dorado County includes rural areas that struggle with foraging animals, such as bears.
 The smell of food scraps can attract bears from a long distance, so bear-resistant garbage can enclosures may be needed in certain parts of the county, mostly in the Tahoe Basin.
 There are currently no local ordinances in place within the county enforcing participation in organic collection programs, so the county relies on state legislation and franchisees to implement programs.